What’s the programme of the Autumn 2022 edition of Harvest Festival Marrakech?

 Is Harvest Festival Marrakech open to new partners?

 Yes, any establishment that contributes to the transition to a more equitable, just and regenerative world by taking action locally may become a partner.
 This includes art galleries, cafés, caterers, cultural institutes, co-working spaces, delicatessens, foundations, hotels, incubators, restaurants, retailers and riads.
-During the Autumn edition of Harvest Festival Marrakech, our partners launch something special and unique to celebrate local agroecology, biodiversity, culture or gastronomy, in part by incorporating local culinary, craft and cosmetic products in what they offer to the public.
+During each edition of Harvest Festival Marrakech, our partners launch something special and unique to celebrate local agroecology, biodiversity, culture or gastronomy, in part by incorporating local culinary, craft and cosmetic products in what they offer to the public.
 They communicate their participation in the Festival through social media and word-of-mouth, drawing attention to what they are featuring as well as to the broader goal of ensuring that our local economy and food system work for the common good.
 If you would like to propose a new partner, please send your request to firstname.lastname@example.org.

 How can journalists participate in Harvest Festival Marrakech?